isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 This library provides high level APIs that make it easy to get started creating navigation meshes, querying them, and simulating crowds.
 It also provides lower-level APIs that give you fine-grained control over the navmesh generation process.

+There are a few common ways you can make use of recast-navigation-js, depending on your needs:

+- **Runtime NavMesh Generation, NavMesh querying with Detour APIs**
+  - This library provides APIs that can be used to dynamically generate NavMeshes at runtime.
+This is useful when  environments are procedurally generated or change frequently.
+Recast's NavMesh generation process is fast enough to be used at runtime in many cases, and the Detour APIs provide a powerful way to query the NavMesh for pathfinding and spatial reasoning.
+- **Precomputed NavMesh Generation, export to recast format, NavMesh querying with Detour APIs**
+  - You can pre-compute a NavMesh, persist the recast format NavMesh to a file, then import it at runtime.
+This is useful when environments are largely static and you want to avoid the overhead of generating the NavMesh at runtime, but still want to use the Detour APIs for pathfinding and spatial reasoning.
+- **Precomputed NavMesh Generation, export to GLTF or custom format**
+  - You can generate a NavMesh and export it in a format such as GLTF, then use it with a seperate pathfinding library such as [three-pathfinding](https://github.com/donmccurdy/three-pathfinding) [(see example)](https://recast-navigation-js.isaacmason.com/?path=/story/external-use-three-pathfinding--three-pathfinding) or similar.
+  - This is worth considering in situations where you need more flexibility than the detour wasm API affords, or do not benefit from dynamic NavMesh generation, and don't require more complex functionality in detour such as temporary obstacles and crowd simulation.
+  - You may also want to consider using the [NavMesh Generator](https://navmesh.isaacmason.com/) website, which allows you to generate NavMeshes from uploaded models and export them in GLTF format.
+  - Also see [glTF-Transform-Recast-Config](https://github.com/donmccurdy/glTF-Transform-Recast-Config), a demonstration of how to create a custom config file for the glTF Transform CLI, and implement Recast NavMesh generation as a custom command.

 ## Examples

 Go to the [examples website](https://recast-navigation-js.isaacmason.com) to see the project in action: